• Skip to content

 The Office for Health Improvement & Disparities’ Fingertips includes information on the numbers of homeless households.

-The rate of homeless households owed a duty under the Homeless Reduction Act in Hull is around twice as high as England and the Yorkshire and Humber region for all groups (overall, those with dependent children, where the main applicant is aged 16-24 years and where the main applicant is aged 55+ years).
+The rate of homeless households owed a duty under the Homeless Reduction Act in Hull for 2024/25 was more than twice as high as England and the Yorkshire and Humber region with 30.4 homeless households per 1,000 households compared to 13.6 homeless households per 1,000 households for England.

 Compared with benchmark